Health Insurance

 What is Medical Insurance?

-Medical insurance is a policy that you buy that helps you cover the costs of your medical bills in an emergency.
-That policy can cover these bills if something catastrophic happens to you, such as an injury or a sickness.
-While most people think about medical insurance when it comes to covering the costs associated with accidents, it also covers other expensive treatments for illnesses and diseases that patients have.
-In short, medical insurance will pay for whatever medical treatment you need after suffering a major illness or injury.
+Medical insurance is a policy you purchase to help cover the costs of medical care after an injury, illness, or other health event.
+Most people associate it with accident coverage, but it also pays for ongoing treatments, insulin for a diabetic patient, chemotherapy for a cancer diagnosis, or rehabilitation after a stroke.
 The U.S. Department of Health and Human Services (HHS) defines health insurance as a contract that requires your insurer to pay some or all of your healthcare costs in exchange for a monthly premium.
 Most plans regulated under the Affordable Care Act (ACA) must cover ten essential health benefits, including emergency services, hospitalization, and prescription drugs.

 Types of Medical Insurance